grinnell-cs/csc151-images/pages/syllabus.md

 ### Final deadline for all work

 Note that *all* work must be submitted by {{ site.all_work_deadline }}.
 This is College policy and cannot be waived for any reason.
-If you find yourself needing to turn in work past this deadline, you must consult with me as soon as possible to submit an *incomplete request* for the course.
+If you find yourse lf needing to turn in work past this deadline, you must consult with me as soon as possible to submit an *incomplete request* for the course.
 The Committee on Academic Standing notes that ""An incomplete is generally not appropriate when […] there are multiple assignments to be completed."
 Hence, if you take an incomplete in the course, the only work you can make up will be one of the mini projects.

 ### Tokens